fadygerman/SE-Project1/backend/README.md

 # Car Rental Backend API

 ## Overview
 REST API backend for the Car Rental Web Application built using Python FastAPI.
 Provides authentication, car listing, booking management and payment processing functionality.
+Features comprehensive test coverage with pytest for reliability and maintainability.

 ## Features
 - RESTful API endpoints for cars, users, and bookings with versioning support